-In 2018, the OALA celebrated 50 years of landscape architecture in Ontario.
+In 2018, OALA celebrated 50 years of landscape architecture in Ontario.
 To celebrate this golden anniversary the Legacy Task Force conducted a series of interviews with Ontario landscape architects who have made unique or significant contributions to the Association’s legacy and history.

-In addition, the OALA compiled retrospectives from Past Presidents that highlight our shared history as a profession.
+In addition, OALA compiled retrospectives from Past Presidents that highlight our shared history as a profession.
 Click the links below to access the individual retrospectives.